-- In Enter the object name to select section enter Everyone and click Check Names and OK.
+- In the Enter the object name to select section type Everyone and click Check Names and OK.

-- In Basic permissions section select Full control and click OK.
+- In the Basic permissions, section select Full control and click OK.

-- From Permission entries list select Everyone and check Replace all child object permission entries at the bottom.
+- From Permissions open file for writing entries list select Everyone and check Replace all child object permission entries at the bottom.

 - Click Apply and OK to save changes.

 After changing the security permissions you’ll be able to install the application to that folder without any issues.